BorelEnzo/BorelEnzo.github.io/CTFs/inshack_18/not_random/index.md

 Bruteforcing the hash could be feasible, but there is a smarter way to complete the task.
 Actually, the service expects us to send a number, but if we send a letter, it prints the 2 random numbers, and proposes a new hash.
 It means that we can collect a serie of (pseudo)random values, and maybe recover the internal state of the pseudo-random generator.
-Unfortunately, it's as simple as C...
+Unfortunately, it's not as simple as C...

 We then started to search how to do this, and found [this tool](https://github.com/eboda/mersenne-twister-recover).
 It worked perfectly!